 Learn how Kimai and Wakapi differ in their key features, development activity, technology stack and community adoption, so you can decide which of these time tracking tools is best for you.

 Both Kimai and Wakapi have their unique strengths and serve similar purposes effectively.
-Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.
+Consider your specific needs regarding popularity, growth, activity, technology, maturity, licensing and features when making your decision.

-Both projects show recent activity, with Kimai last updated 1 day ago and Wakapi 2 days ago.
+Both projects show recent activity, with Kimai last updated 7 hours ago and Wakapi 20 hours ago.

 Both tools share common technology foundations, being built with JavaScript, Bash.
 However, they differ in their additional technology choices: Kimai uses CSS, SCSS, PHP while Wakapi leverages Python, Golang.